mm80843/T3.5/docs/Benef/PBN__Benef_121.md

 # __Configurable simulation parameters__

-## Name of the Benefit

-Users can customize the simulation by adjusting parameters related to space configurations, occupant behaviors, and virus transmission, allowing for personalized analysis and comparison of different scenarios.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in the simulation system provides users with the capability to evaluate the efficiency and effectiveness of different measures and interventions, leading to optimized building design, policies, and safety protocols.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_120.md)